laravel/docs/templates.md

 	@{{ This will not be processed by Blade }}

-> **Note** Laravel always escape data included into two braces (excepto when use an `@` symbol.
+> **Note** Laravel always escape data included into two curly braces (except when use an `@` symbol)

-If you don't want the data to be escaped, you may use double exclamation marks within braces:
+If you don't want the data to be escaped, you may use double exclamation marks within curly braces:

 	Hello, {!! $name !!}.

 > **Note:** Be very careful when echoing content that is supplied by users of your application.
-Always use the triple curly brace syntax to escape any HTML entities in the content.
+Always use the double curly braces syntax to escape any HTML entities in the content.

 #### If Statements